xerial/sbt-sonatype/README.md

 sbt-sonatype is an auto-plugin, which will automatically configure your build.
 There are a few settings though that you need to define by yourself:

   * `sonatypeProfileName`
-     * This is your Sonatype acount profile name, e.g. `org.xerial`.
+     * This is your Sonatype account profile name, e.g. `org.xerial`.
 If you do not set this value, it will be the same with the `organization` value.
   * `pomExtra`
      * A fragment of Maven's pom.xml.
 You must define url, licenses, scm and developers tags in this XML to satisfy [Central Repository sync requirements](http://central.sonatype.org/pages/requirements.html).